mgetto/covert-radio/README.md

 ninja-radio
 ===========

-A cli internet radio player operating in the shadows.
+A cli internet radio interface operating in the shadows.